prestonmavady/star-tracker/raspberry-pi/README.md

 # Raspberry Pi

+The need for a Raspberry Pi comes from our Sony IMX290 STARVIS camera module, which only operates with the Pi's CSI camera interface.
-Using an Pi for this implementation is overkill.
+Using a Pi for this implementation _is admittedly overkill_.
 Since the Pi emulates an FPGA SPI Controller, we restrict ourselves to these rules:
 ```
    starting the loop on boot (using systemd),
    structured as a deterministic pipeline (state machine),
    only using fixed-point math (no floats)
 ```

-Boot > Capture Frame (not done) > Greyscale and Preprocess > Extract Centroids > Format SPI-Ready Binary Packet (not done) > SPI TX (not done)
+**Implementation:** Boot > Capture Frame > Greyscale and Preprocess > Extract Centroids > Format SPI-Ready Binary Packet > SPI TX

 ### SPI Protocol
-> Our Pi acts as the SPI Controller, and is setup for simplex @ 4MHz
+> Our Pi acts as the SPI Controller (simplex @ 4MHz)

 ##### Packet Formatting:
 ```